bedrockio/bedrock-core/services/api/src/utils/fixtures/README.md

 ### File Inlining

-To load the file and directly set the content on the document, simply change the schema type to `String`:
+To load the file and directly set the content on the document, change the schema type to `String`:

 ```json
 {